Microsoft’s game streaming service Project xCloud launches in preview on iOS – TechCrunch

 The iOS preview will also be limited to only one game: “Halo: The Master Chief Collection.”
 In addition, this particular test won’t include the preview of Xbox Console Streaming as the Android test currently does.

 To qualify, testers will need a Microsoft account associated with their Xbox gamertag; an iPhone or iPad running iOS 13.0 or higher and Bluetooth v.
-4.0; a Bluetooth-enabled Xbox Once Wireless Controller; access to a Wi-Fi or a mobile data connection that supports 10 Mbps-down bandwidth; and optionally, a third-party controller mount for phone-based games (like this one).
+4.0; a Bluetooth-enabled Xbox Once Wireless Controller; access to Wi-Fi or a mobile data connection that supports 10 Mbps-down bandwidth; and, optionally, a third-party controller mount for phone-based games (like this one).

 The move to bring console-quality games to smartphones represents a shift in Microsoft’s gaming strategy.
 The company understands that it can only sell so many consoles, for starters, but mobile phones are everywhere.
 In addition, people today want to play games on any available screen — not just the big TV screen at home.
 And for some users, mobile is their only screen.

-Meanwhile, cross-platform gaming is becoming increasingly popular, thanks to titles like Fortnite, Minecraft, Roblox, PUBG, and others, which proved that mobile experiences can match consoles.
+Meanwhile, cross-platform gaming is becoming increasingly popular, thanks to titles like Fortnite, Minecraft, Roblox, PUBG and others, which proved that mobile experiences can match consoles.

 Project xCloud aims to make it easier for developers to build games that work everywhere.
 This is no small task, as it required Microsoft to architect a new customizable blade that hosts the component parts of multiple Xbox One consoles, as well as the associated infrastructure needed to support it.
 It also needs to ensure the technology can deliver games at console speeds with low latency, so mobile users don’t feel like they’re getting a second-rate experience.